Richard Jomshof: Domestic politics

+Foreign policy

+Jomshof is a supporter of Israeli politics and has visited the country and posed with the Israeli flag on several occasions.
+On 31 October 2023, he wished IDF "good hunting" in its war against Hamas, which sparked criticism in Swedish media.

+Opinions on Islam

-Jomshof has called for a more restrictive immigration policy.
-He has received media attention for his statements about Islam and Muslim immigration to Sweden and has been accused of Islamophobia by political opponents, but has claimed he is not opposed to immigrants.
+Jomshof has received media attention for his statements about Islam and Muslim immigration to Sweden and has been accused of Islamophobia by political opponents, but has claimed he is not opposed to immigrants.

 During a speech in the Swedish parliament in 2013, Jomshof said that Islam, unlike Christianity, is immoral and violent.
 During the same speech he compared Islam to Nazism and claimed that they both have no place in Western society.
 In 2021, Jomshof appeared on a Swedish TV show Sverige möts, where he allegedly called Islam a "disgusting religion."
 His remarks drew media attention and he was subsequently criticized by Moderate leader Ulf Kristersson and former Swedish prime minister Stefan Löfven.
 Jomshof later stated that his comments had been misinterpreted and taken out of context.
+In 2023, in response to a call by the Muslim Association of Sweden for dialogue over the 2023 Quran burnings in Sweden, Jomshof controversially tweeted that there was a need for dialogue over "how we democratise the Muslim world," calling Islam an "antidemocratic, violence-promoting and misogynistic religion/ideology" and calling Muhammad a "warlord, mass-murderer, slave trader and bandit."

+In January 2024, Jomshof ignited controversy in Sweden by proposing the prohibition of the Islamic star and crescent.
+He drew parallels to the ban on the Swastika, claiming that both symbols represent something dangerous.

+Opinions on other politicians

+Jomshof was involved in a controversial polemic against MP Daniel Riazat of the (Left Party) in 2024.
+The incident started when Riazat stated that he did not want an apartment allocated to Riksdag members in the same building as SD politician Mattias Karlsson and referred to the SD as "Nazis" on Twitter.
+At the time, Riazat had also come under criticism from Moderate Party parliamentarian Fredrik Kärrholm for refusing to shake hands with opposition politicians following a Riksdag debate, which is often the custom.
+Jomshof responded by stating "Daniel Riazat thus wanted to move away from Mattias Karlsson.
+Personally, I think he should move from Sweden" and called him "a disgrace to the Iranian diaspora."
+Riazat responded by saying Jomshof's comments led to a wave of racist insults against him on social media.